 Learn how to draw a great looking Olive Branch with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Olive Branch.
+By following the simple steps, you too can easily draw a perfect Olive Branch.

 Did you know?
 Botanically speaking, the olive fruit is called a "drupe."
 This classification also encompasses the peach and plum, "stone fruits" with a rock-like seed or pit in the middle.